-- 6. Subject to the assertion of applicable privileges, respondent must answer fully, promptly and truthfully, any inquiries of the Office of Probation that are directed to him personally or in writing, relating to whether he is complying or has complied with these probation conditions; - 7.
+- submitted to the Office of Probation.
+Respondent must cooperate fully with the probation monitor; - 6.
+Subject to the assertion of applicable privileges, respondent must answer fully, promptly and truthfully, any inquiries of the Office of Probation that are directed to him personally or in writing, relating to whether he is complying or has complied with these probation conditions; - 7.
 Within one year of the effective date of the Supreme Court's final disciplinary order in this proceeding, respondent must provide to the Office of Probation satisfactory proof of his attendance at a session of State Bar Ethics School and of passage of the test given at the end of that session; - 8.
-The period of probation will commence on the effective date of the final disciplinary order of the Supreme Court imposing discipline in this proceeding; and - 9.
+Respondent must obtain psychiatric or psychological treatment from a duly licensed psychiatrist, psychologist or clinical social worker at respondent's own expense at a minimum of two times per month, and must furnish evidence to the Office of Probation that he is so complying with each quarterly report.
+Treatment should commence no later than 30 days after the effective date of the discipline in this matter.
+Treatment should continue for the period of probation or until a motion to modify this condition is granted and the ruling becomes final; - 9.
+The period of probation will commence on the effective date of the final disciplinary order of the Supreme Court imposing discipline in this proceeding; and - 10.
 At the expiration of the period of this probation, if respondent has complied with all of the terms and conditions of probation, the Order of the Supreme Court suspending respondent from the practice of law for two years will be satisfied and that suspension will be terminated.

-It is further recommended that respondent be ordered to take and pass the Multistate Professional Responsibility Examination (MPRE), administered by the National Conference of Bar Examiners, and to provide proof of passage of the MPRE to the Office of Probation, within one year of the effective date of the Supreme Court's final disciplinary order in this proceeding.
+It is further recommended that respondent be ordered to take and pass the Multistate Professional Responsibility Examination (MPRE), administered by the National Conference of Bar Examiners, and to provide proof of passage of the MPRE to the Office of Probation, during the period of actual suspension.
 Failure to pass the MPRE, and to provide proof of such passage, within the specified time will result in actual suspension by the State Bar Court Review Department, without further hearing, until respondent provides the required proof of passage of the MPRE.